KieranWynn/pyquaternion/README.md

 ![demo](./demo.gif)

-> The above image shows smooth interpolation between random orientations using the pyquaternion module.
+> Smooth animation with interpolation between random orientations using the pyquaternion module.

-## Documentation
-You will find complete documentation for working with the pyquaternion module [here](./docs/index.md).